uilicious/uilicious-docs-v3/reference/handling-downloaded-files.md

 After a file has been downloaded, you can use the file in `I.upload` commands to upload the file.

-To upload a file from the virtual “downloads” directory, add a `//downloads/` prefix to the name of the file to upload, for example:
+To upload a file from the virtual “downloads” directory, add `//downloads/` prefix to the name of the file to upload, for example:

 ```jsx
 // this will upload "fileA.pdf" from the browser's "Downloads" folder
 I.upload("Supporting documents", "//downloads/fileA.pdf")
 ```

-Alternative, you can use the `path` of a file object, like this:
+Alternatively, you can use the `path` of a file object, like this:

 ```jsx
 // upload the first file